 With support from multiple stakeholder partners and organizations, National Parks Conservation Association and Wildlands Network work together to research wildlife movement patterns in the Pigeon River Gorge.
 Black bear, elk, and white-tailed deer are the main focus of the study, but researchers have been monitoring many other species as well, using traffic collision data and wildlife cameras to determine where and how humans can make changes to best help wildlife cross the highway.

 Several potential solutions exist to address the issue of wildlife–vehicle collisions.
-One possibility is developing wildlife overpasses, which are becoming common in the west and have reduced collisions.
-Additionally, improving existing structures that wildlife use to cross I-40 might be a viable solution to guarantee safe crossings.
+One possibility is developing dedicated wildlife crossings, which are becoming common elsewhere in the world and have reduced collisions.
+Additionally, improving existing structures that wildlife use to cross I-40 is a potentially viable solution to guarantee safe crossings and reduce collisions.

-The best strategies will emerge as research develops in tandem with new input from partner organizations and stakeholders.
-Improvements for sections of I-40 in the gorge planned by state transportation agencies may present the perfect opportunity to make crossing safer for critters and improve public safety.
+The best strategies will emerge from ongoing research, in tandem with new input from crossing engineers and designers, partner organizations and stakeholders.
+Improvements for sections of I-40 in the gorge planned by state transportation agencies present the perfect opportunity to make crossing safer for critters and improve public safety.

-Increasing highway permeability in the Pigeon River Gorge will be a giant step toward improving animal population health.
+Increasing landscape permeability in the Pigeon River Gorge will be a giant step toward improving animal population health.
 But this will represent only the first project in a series of much-needed regional mitigation efforts.
-The I-40 corridor could serve as a model for other interstate highways that also disrupt the Southern and Central Appalachian corridors.
+This I-40 corridor project can serve as a model for other highways that disrupt Southern and Central Appalachian corridors.

-As the effects of climate change become more pronounced in coming years, it will be critical for animals to safely use these routes to migrate up the Appalachian chain.
+As the effects of climate change become more pronounced, it is critical for animals to safely use these routes as habitats change throughout the Appalachian chain.
 Most importantly, we must all work together as partners with the common goal of preserving biodiversity for future generations.